kubernetes/kops/docs/operations/images.md

 ## Amazon Linux 2

-Amazon Linux 2 is based on Kernel version **4.19** which fixes some of the bugs present in RHEL/CentOS 7 and effects are less visible.
+Amazon Linux 2 is based on Kernel version **4.14** which fixes some of the bugs present in RHEL/CentOS 7 and effects are less visible, but it's still quite old.

+For _kops_ versions 1.16 and 1.17, the only supported Docker version is `18.06.3`.
+Newer versions of Docker cannot be installed due to missing dependencies for `container-selinux`.
+This issue is fixed in _kops_ **1.18**.

 Available images can be listed using: